The End of Policing

 Verso

 The End of Policing combines the best in academic research with rhetorical urgency to explain why the ordinary array of police reforms will be ineffective in reducing abusive policing.
-Alex Vitale shows that we must move beyond conceptualizing public safety as interdiction, exclusion, and arrest if we hope to achieve racial and economic justice.”—Ruth Wilson Gilmore, professor at CUNY Graduate Center, Co-Founder of Critical Resistance, and author of Golden Gulag
+Alex Vitale shows that we must move beyond conceptualizing public safety as interdiction, exclusion, and arrest if we hope to achieve racial and economic justice.”—Ruth Wilson Gilmore, professor at CUNY Graduate Center and author of Golden Gulag

 Additional information